UlviSuleymanov/UlviSuleymanov/README.md

 - 👋 Hi, I’m @UlviSuleymanov
 - 👀 I’m interested in fullstack programming
-- 🌱 I’m currently learning Typescript, Node.js
+- 🌱 I’m currently learning Typescript, Node.js and PHP
 - 💞️ I’m looking to collaborate on new or ongoing startup projects
 - 📫 How to reach me https://t.me/UlviSuleymanov